rajdeepX/xPenseTrack/README.md

+# 💸 Xpensetrack – Expense Tracker App

+**Xpensetrack** is a simple and intuitive expense tracker app that helps users manage their daily finances.
+With a clean interface and quick entry features, users can add, view, and organize their expenses with ease.

 This is a **frontend-only** web app built using **React** and powered by **Vite**, designed to demonstrate core concepts in modern web development and React state management.

 ## ✅ Features